MyCryptoCheckout/wordpress/readme.txt

 - No redirection to 3rd parties, no iframes, no modal windows
 - Optional donations widget shortcode generator
 - Built in support for shops with .onion addresses on Tor
-- See the <a href="https://mycryptocheckout.com/comparison/">feature comparison table</a> to see why you should use MyCryptoCheckout instead of other crypto gateways
+- See the <a href="https://mycryptocheckout.com/comparison/">feature comparison table</a> to compare MyCryptoCheckout to other crypto gateways
 - How to auto convert received <a href="https://mycryptocheckout.com/doc/auto-convert-crypto-to-fiat/">Bitcoin/Altcoin to USD/EUR/etc</a>

 The free license can process three sales per month.
 A <a href="https://mycryptocheckout.com/pricing/">flat rate license</a> can be purchased for your account if you require more.
 The flat rate license includes unlimited transactions. <a href="https://mycryptocheckout.com/bulk-pricing/">Bulk pricing options</a> are available if you need to use MyCryptoCheckout on several domains.